mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol-alt.md

 Destination Connection ID:

 : The Destination Connection ID field follows the Destination Connection ID Length field, which indicates the length of this field.
+A Destination Connection ID MUST be at least 8 bytes long.

 Source Connection ID Length: